justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

     ![New order validation error message](./images/01.png "New order validation error message")

+Congratulations, you've successfully built and deployed a new order validator that implements `CommerceOrderValidator`.

 Next, let's dive deeper to learn more.

 ## Walk Through the Example